Ezequiel Tovar Preview, Player Props: Rockies vs. Blue Jays

-The Colorado Rockies, including Ezequiel Tovar (.167 batting average in his past 10 games), battle starter Hyun-Jin Ryu and the Toronto Blue Jays at Coors Field, Friday at 8:40 PM ET.
+Ezequiel Tovar, with a slugging percentage of .341 in his past 10 games -- including one home run -- will be in action for the Colorado Rockies against the Toronto Blue Jays, with Yusei Kikuchi on the hill, September 2 at 8:10 PM ET.

-In his most recent appearance, he went 1-for-5 with an RBI against the Braves.
+In his most recent appearance, he collected two extra-base hits (2-for-5 with two doubles) against the Blue Jays.

 Ezequiel Tovar Game Info & Props vs. the Blue Jays